Summer Art Camps 2026

 Rising 9th – 12th Graders

-In this camp, your design challenge will be to develop several design solutions based on the program generated from the studio, working within or responding to the provided architectural armature.
+In this camp, the design challenge for rising 9th through 12th-graders will be to develop several design solutions based on the program generated from the studio, working within or responding to the provided architectural armature.
 We will get to explore different concepts related to your scheme looking at environmental response, context, scale, proportion, and materiality.
 Throughout the camp, we will use different physical and digital tools to aid in our exploration including sketches, drawings, physical models, collage, photography, and AI tools.
 As we progress through camp, we will also get to explore the urban context of our city to see what shapes our built environment and the impact we can have as architects.

 This camp will be taught by Birmingham architects Kris Nikolich and Andrew C. Bryant of Design Initiative.